-Bombed as they flee: a million Syrians try to escape Assad’s onslaught
+Bombed as they flee: A million Syrians try to escape Assad’s onslaught

 The attacks could constitute war crimes, Mr Colville said at a briefing in Geneva.

-The UN human rights office said it had recorded 299 civilian deaths since January 1sr, about 93 per cent caused by the Syrian government and its allies.
+The UN human rights office said it had recorded 299 civilian deaths since January 1st, about 93 per cent caused by the Syrian government and its allies.

 The swift advance of government troops, backed by Russian air strikes, through northwest Syria has caused the biggest displacement of the war as people flee towards a shrinking pocket near the Turkish frontier where insurgents hold their last strongholds.